NeuralEnsemble/elephant/doc/style_guide.rst

             The X coordinate.
         y : float
             The Y coordinate.
-            Default: 1.  <!-- not "Default is 1." (it is just a convention) -->
+            Default: 1.0.  <!-- not "Default is 1.0." (it is just a convention) -->
         z : float or int or pq.Quantity
             This is Z coordinate.
             If it can take multiple types, separate them by "or", do not use commas (numpy style).
-            If different things will happen depending on the type of `z`, explain it briefly here, not in the main text of the function docstring. s : {'valid', 'full', 'other'}
+            If different actions will happen depending on the type of `z`, explain it briefly here, not in the main text of the function/class docstring. s : {'valid', 'full', 'other'}
             This is the way to describe a list of possible argument values, if the list is discrete and predefined (typically concerns strings).
+            If 'valid', the function performs some action.
+            If 'full', the function performs another action.
+            If 'other', the function will ignore the value defined in `z`.
             Default: 'valid'.
         spiketrains : neo.SpikeTrain or list of neo.SpikeTrain or np.ndarray
             When the parameter can be a container (such as list or tuple), you can